 2. English Language Proficiency:

 For applicants whose first language is not English or do not have a degree conferred by an English language institution, please submit a TOEFL or IELTS.
-The Admission Committee will only review applicants with a TOEFL score of 100+ or an IELTS score of 7.0+.
+The Admission Committee will only review applicants with a minimum TOEFL score of 100 or a minimum IELTS score of 7.0.
 Both TOEFL and IELTS scores can be submitted directly to SOPHAS.
 SOPHAS provides helpful instructions on how to submit your TOEFL scores here (use code 5688) and IELTS scores here.

-Submit official transcripts of previously-completed degrees.
+Submit official transcripts of previously-completed degrees to SOPHAS.
 WES transcript evaluations are required for degrees conferred by non-US institutions.

 Submit an up-to-date resume or curriculum vitae.

 5. Personal Statement:

 Submit a brief personal statement that (1) demonstrates an understanding of public health and explains the nature of your interest in the field, (2) addresses how Penn’s MPH program will prepare you for a successful career in public health, and (3) how your personal or lived experiences will help shape the Penn MPH community and influence your training goals.
 This statement should be about 1-2 pages, single-spaced.

 6. Three Letters of Recommendation: